napiorkowskimarcin/412-LIBRARYONE/README.md

 - create migrations and migrate to the new database.
 - create crud for authors and books.
 - arrange Author Entity: \_\_toString method + create function to getFullName.
+- add bootstrap and nav to get index og authors and books.